minamijoyo/myaws/README.md

 Configuration file is optional.

-myaws read default configuration from `$HOME/.myaws.yml`
+MyAWS read default configuration from `$HOME/.myaws.yml`

 A sample configuration looks like the following: